colab-coop/colab-coop/src/blog/markdown/gig-economy-with-workers-in-charge.md

 ---
-title: "App Launched: Think Gig Economy With Workers in Charge "
+title: "App Launched: Think Gig Economy With Workers in Charge"
 summary: "This week we launched Up & Go, a web application that connects consumers with local, sustainable, worker-owned cooperatives offering top-quality services at guaranteed fair wages."
 date: 2017-05-10
 authors: [ralph, ethan, gabrielle, rylan]
 readfullarticle: gig-economy-with-workers-in-charge
 ---

-# CoLab For Storied: Helping Meaningful Stories Live Forever
+# App Launched: Think Gig Economy With Workers in Charge

 <img src="/assets/img/blog/up-and-go.jpg" class="center-element">
 <small>Rylan Peery (far left) with other contributors to the UP&GO project presenting at the launch event in NYC</small>